 So that’s how money flows out of the organization, but to fully flesh out your financial model you need to plan for how money will flow into the organization.
 The funny thing about money is that if you are smarter and more strategic about it, you will attract more of it.
 So instead of hoping and praying that enough money will show up at your doorstep, create an overall financial strategy that includes your tactics for how you will attract each applicable revenue line (individuals, foundations, corporations, government, and/or earned income) that flows into your financial model.

 - Does our board understand and contribute to our financial model?

 Once you’ve figured out your financial model, you must get your board fully involved in it.
 A nonprofit will never be financially sustainable if money is left solely to the staff to figure out.
 That means the board needs to understand revenue and expenses, over the long-term, and how they apply to the overall strategy of the organization.
 And it is not enough for them just to understand it, they must contribute (in many and various ways) to the successful implementation of that financial model.

 - Do we ask funders to support the effective execution of our financial model?

 You can’t just have a great financial strategy on paper, you also need to invest in the structure and systems necessary to execute on that strategy.
 That means you have to hire talented money-raising staff, acquire functional technology, develop capable donor systems, create compelling marketing and communications.
 Those elements make up your money-raising function, and in order to make it effective you have to invest in those elements.
 So figure out what that will cost and convince some funders to pay for it.

 It’s time to get over your money issues.
+These are the 5 Questions Nonprofit Leaders Should Ask About Money.
 You will not achieve financial sustainability unless you fully embrace money as a critical conduit to the social change you seek.

 Photo Credit: Daniel Borman